 When I previewed this game, I said that mobile quarterbacks presented Pete Carroll with a math problem: How do you cover all of a team's receivers, guard the box for the run game, and account for the mobile quarterback?
-Fortunately for Carroll, he didn't have to solve this tricky arithmetic problem because Jim Tressel can't count.
+Fortunately for Carroll, he didn't have to solve this tricky arithmetic problem because Jim Tressel can't count.and this:

 Jim Tressel is the closest thing we have to that Woody Hayes, Bo Schembechler style.
 This is not to say power running is gone, but the absolutely ridiculous idea that you can beat Southern Cal by running the same power play -- what Tressel calls "dave," with a pulling guard and a fullback who kicks out the defensive end -- over and over again, is to "live in the deep dark past."
 Jim Tressel is a dinosaur, and like all dinosaurs, not like for this world.
 And if I was the multi-talented Terrelle Pryor, stuck in the straitjacket of the OSU offense, I'd be thinking long and hard about where I might transfer to.